desty2k/paker/README.md

 if __name__ == '__main__':
     # you can use nested loaders
     with paker.loads(POW) as pow_loader:
+        # pow will be available only in this context
         with paker.loads(SQR) as sqr_loader:
-            # pow and sqr will be available only in this context
+            # sqr will be available only in this context
             from sqr import sqr
             assert sqr(2), 4
             assert sqr(5), 25
             print("6**2 is {}".format(sqr(6)))

         with paker.loads(TRI) as tri_loader:
+            # tri will be available only in this context
             from tri import tri
             assert tri(2), 8
             assert tri(5), 125